-- 1. Increase the number of in-school fishing/environmental classes given at schools in the Central Illinois region. - 2.
-Promote attendance for the Urban Fishing Summer Clinics by conducting interviews on both local radio and television within the Central Illinois region. - 3.
-Expand the number of "Access to Fishing" sites within the region by 5% before the next fiscal year.
+1. Increase the number of in-school fishing/environmental classes given at schools in the Central Illinois region.

+2. Promote attendance for the Urban Fishing Summer Clinics by conducting interviews on both local radio and television within the Central Illinois region.